killerwolf/eth_new_token/README.md

 # ERC-20 New Token Detector

-The ERC-20 Detector is a Node.js script that detects fully minted ERC-20 tokens and provides links to various platforms for tracking the token's holders.
+The ERC-20 Detector is a Node.js script that detects new ERC-20 tokens and provides links to various platforms for tracking the token's .

 ## Installation